The Growth and Development of People is the Highest Calling of Leadership (Harvey S. Firestone)

 Nevertheless, every leader must know, and execute the following in her/his leadership:

-A leader must know how to prevent, and to manage conflicts in any circumstance
+- A leader must know how to prevent, and to manage conflicts in any circumstances

 Our world has enough conflicts, small and big, and the responsibility of leaders is to learn how to prevent, and how to manage conflicts.
 This begins with knowing how to prevent bullying in general, which is a huge problem in societies.
 In Finland alone, the amount of bullying in schools and at workplaces has led to severe a consequence which is unacceptable.
 Conflict prevention also includes the capability of preventing misbehavior, gossiping, and other harmful behaviors that cause long-lasting mental health problems and costs not only for the individual, but also for the organization in question and for the whole society.